-During April and May, visitors to the Brooklyn Botanic Garden will first see the blooming of the spectacular weeping cherry trees and,subsequently, the extravagant display of double pink blossoms on the Cherry Tree Esplanade.
-The Botanic Garden also hosts a weekend long celebration for the Japanese cherry blossom.
-This year the annual celebration takes place on Saturday, April 28th and Sunday, April 29th.
+During April and May, visitors to the Brooklyn Botanic Garden will first see the blooming of the spectacular weeping cherry trees and, subsequently, the extravagant display of double pink blossoms on the Cherry Tree Esplanade.
+The Botanic Garden also hosts a weekend long celebration for the Japanese cherry blossom and Japanese culture more generally.
+This year the annual celebration, named the Sakura Matsuri, takes place on Saturday, April 27th and Sunday, April 28th.

 What Is the Sakura Matsuri?

 The entire month of April at the Brooklyn Botanic Garden is dedicated to Hanami, a month-long Japanese celebration of the cherry blossom.
 The culmination of this month is the weekend-long cherry blossom festival, known in Japanese as "Sakura Matsuri."